-Matt Burns is set to begin his second season as an assistant coach on the Bucknell softball staff.
+Matt Burns is set to begin his third season as an assistant coach on the Bucknell softball staff.
 He joined the Bison after spending the previous two seasons at Skidmore College.
 Since his arrival in Lewisburg in 2017, Bucknell has gone 27-8 in the league play and locked up back-to-back berths in the Patriot League tournament.

 Burns serves as the program’s recruiting coordinator and instructs the hitters and catchers.

 Bucknell finished the 2019 season ranked first in slugging and on base percentage, and second in both batting average and RBIs among Patriot League teams.
 After breaking the school home run record in 2018, the Bison homered 27 more times in Burns’ second season and recorded the fifth-most hits in program history (387).